 Jules realized then that the gallery was deathly silent.
 He turned reluctant eyes toward his audience, bracing himself for the snickers and sneers—for just one asshole to have the nerve to laugh, and everyone else to follow.

 What he saw instead was a sea of faces staring in speechless amazement.
 His mother’s palm was flat to her chest, her other hand cupped white-knuckled over her mouth.
 Hunter’s face was frozen in a dull, empty gape.

 Someone finally started to clap, and soon the whole gallery was roaring.

-Jules glanced back at the tribunes and found his father gawking at him, his expression something between pride and abject horror.
-Nigella Lockwood, much like her son, was collecting her jaw off the table.
-Elisha was simultaneously grinning like an idiot and pointing to his own shoulder, mouthing, Are you okay?
+Jules glanced back at the tribunes and found his father gawking at him, his expression somewhere between pride and abject horror.
+Nigella Lockwood, like her son, was collecting her jaw off the table.
+Elisha was simultaneously grinning like an idiot and pointing at his own shoulder, mouthing, Are you okay?

 Even High Councillor Weyland’s inscrutable veneer had been broken by the faintest of smiles.